openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 The system uses a Wi-Fi Hub (K1 Connector) to enable communication with various smart home devices.
 The devices communicate with the hub using 868MHz RF.
-The binding only communicates with the ELRO Connects system and K1 Connector using UDP in the local network.
+The binding communicates with the ELRO Connects system and K1 Connector using UDP in the local network.
+Optionally, the Elro Connects account can be used to retrieve the available K1 Connectors with their properties from the ELRO Connects cloud.

 The binding exposes the devices' status and controls to openHAB.
 Console commands support adding and configuring devices on the hub.